 DAH 300 Focus on Dance.
-(3) F, S, SS
+(3)

 Specialized study of cultural and theatrical aspects of dance, such as social dance forms, specific genres or historical periods.
 May be repeated for credit.
 Lecture, studio.
 No credit for students who have completed DAH 100.
-General Studies: HU.
+General Studies: HU

 DAH 301 Philosophy and Criticism of Dance.
-(3) F, S
+(3) fall and spring

 Philosophical issues in dance and dance criticism, with emphasis on written analysis and interpretation.
 Prerequisite: 1 semester of First-Year Composition.

-General Studies: L/HU.
+General Studies: L/HU

-DAH 302 Cross-Cultural Dance Perspectives.
-(3) F, S
+DAH 302 Cross-Cultural Dance Studies.
+(3)

 Comparative analysis of dance in diverse cultural contexts.
-Internet learning environment includes topic presentations, discussion responses, and final research project.
+Ethnographic research project required.
 Prerequisites: completion of First-Year Composition requirement; junior standing.
-General Studies: L/HU, G.
+General Studies: L/HU, G

-DAH 401 Dance History I. (3) F
+DAH 401 Dance History.
+(3)